-Bonefishing Scorpion Atoll - Brad Staples' Recap
+Bonefishing Scorpion Atoll

-I visited the Yucatan Peninsula this past November 28 - December 6, 2016.
+"I visited the Yucatan Peninsula in December of 2016 and also hosted a trip here in May of 2017.
 Scorpion Reef (Spanish: Arrecife Alacranes) is a Marine Reserve Park.
 Sea turtles and exotic birds nest on the five islands in this area.
 There are only a couple of buildings on the main island, and the few people who live here oversee the lighthouse.
-This trip involves a lot of walking, but the size and numbers of the bonefish are worth it.
+This trip involves a lot of walking, but the size and numbers of the bonefish are worth it." - Brad Staples

 Scorpion Atoll - Bonefishing